seans3/k8s-ai/vllm-gpu/hpa/README.md

 ### Use Workload Identity to give permission to view metrics

-Assuming project is `seans-devel`, enable workload identity by creating a gcloud service account `metrics-adapte-gsa` to give workloads permissons to view metrics within gcloud is the following:
+Assuming the project is `seans-devel`, enable workload identity by creating a gcloud service account `metrics-adapte-gsa` to give workloads permissons to view metrics within gcloud:

 ```
 $ gcloud iam service-accounts create metrics-adapter-gsa \